Bells of Ireland

 Botanical names: Moluccella, (mo-lu-SEL-la)Year round,, peak season is June through October

 Availability: Year round, peak season is June through October

 Ethylene Sensitive: Yes

 Description: Tiny, white flowers surrounded by 1 to 2 inch shell like calyexs (bells) clustered along 24 to 26 inch stems.

-Colors: The lime green calyx is considered the "blossom", with tiny white flowers that are rarely seen.
+Color: The lime green calyx is considered the "blossom" with tiny white flowers that are rarely seen.

 Conditioning: Remove all foliage that will be below the water line.
 Cut under water with a sharp knife.
 Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.

 Additional notes: The stems of Bells of Ireland are covered with tiny thorns which may irritate the skin.
 Many designers use gloves when designing with this flower.
 Bells of Ireland are highly phototropic and will bend toward any light source.
 Always store upright and away from any side light.